-- All students study a mixture of Pure Mathematics, Statistics and Mechanics. - There will be regular assessments (Roughly termly) to support student learning. - There will be two exams at the end of Year 12.
+- All students study a mixture of Pure Mathematics, Statistics and Mechanics. - There will be regular assessments (two or three a term) to support student learning. - There will be two exams at the end of Year 12.
 These are not public exams but will inform Year 13 predicted grades (for example UCAS predictions).